geneontology/noctua/context/go/markdown-docs/quick-start-guide.md

 #### Login

-To create or edit a LEGO model using Noctua, you currently need to have two things: an email address registered with [Persona](http://persona.org) and to be properly registered as a Noctua user in the GO users' metadata for that email address.
-If you are already a registered GO curator and have a Persona account, you can login to Noctua by following the steps after clicking [Login] on any page and be clicking [Return] once a token has been issued.
+To create or edit a LEGO model using Noctua, you currently need to have three things: an account on [GitHub](https://github.com/), an [ORCID](http://orcid.org/), and to be properly registered as a Noctua user in the GO users' metadata.
+If you are already a registered GO curator and have a GitHub account, you can login to Noctua by following the steps after clicking [Login] on any page and be clicking [Return] once a token has been issued.

-If you don't already have a [Persona](http://persona.org) account, as long as you have a public email address, you can register the first time you try to login.
-The more important step is to get your information properly into the users' metadata file.
+If you don't already have a [GitHub](https://github.com/) or [ORCID](http://orcid.org/) account, please obtain these before continuing (note that in exceptional circumstances, it is possible to use Noctua without these).
+The most important step is to get your information properly into the users' metadata file.
 The easiest way to do this is to fill out the online
 [new user form](http://bit.ly/new-noctua-user) and contact sjcarbon at lbl dot gov once complete.
 Propagating the metadata information may take a little time, so please do this as early as possible.
-To fill out this form, you will need your name, organization, and ORCID (yes, you'll need one of those as well if you do not have one).
+To fill out this form, you will need your name, organization, and GitHub and ORCID account information.

-Please note that in many browsers you must have pop-up blocking disabled for the Noctua domains in order to be able to get the login dialog.

 #### Accessing the Graph Editor